 I miss parts of Lebanon deeply, especially knowing that I may never return: a Lebanese stamp in your passport means a long security interview when you enter Israel, but an Israeli stamp means you are forbidden from entering Lebanon, are turned away at the airport and forced onto an outbound plane.
 So I hold memories of the mountains overlooking the sea, the most hospitable people you’ll ever meet, the food, the streets of Hamra that I grew up walking on my way to school.

-Sometimes people would assume, with my Lebanese accent and my name, Farouk, that I was at least part Lebanese; I wouldn’t correct them unless they asked.
-But people did ask, all the time: ‘why are you, here?’
-I would explain my dad’s job starting and running the Middle East office for a multinational corporation, try to explain that my parents had chosen Beirut over the artifice of Dubai, that they found something meaningful about living in Lebanon, this country of incredible hospitality still healing from decades of civil war.
-But I grew tired of it, of having to justify my parents’ decisions.
-How to explain that they were following the convictions of their faith in a way that ignored the typical search for wealth and comfort?
+I grew tired of it, of having to justify my parents’ decisions.
+How to explain that they were following their convictions of meaning and faith in a way that ignored the typical search for comfort, wealth, even safety?
 It was a counter-cultural stance, and so not an obvious one to relate to.
-After Lebanon’s civil war, suspicion was the default stance.
+After Lebanon’s civil war, suspicion was the default mode.
 So where people could not understand my family, they explained us away as agents of the CIA (or, less often, the more dangerous accusation: the Mossad), as if it were the most obvious thing in the world.
 In high school my friends literally called me, C-I-A (pronounced with a pause between each letter, see-eye-aye).

 There was also meaning to my family in the fact that Israel was a country where seven million Israeli Jews live among two million Israeli Arabs.
 A new seed of a thought entered the picture: we had lived among Arabs for twenty years - could my family, connected somehow to both sides, next live among Jews and Arabs?
 There was another question within it: might there be some chance, at tiny ways that we could bridge the gap?
-Not with some savior complex to fix things, but as a chance to add at least a few more voices for connection in a place where otherness meant fear, and fear meant hate?
+Not with some savior complex to fix things, but as a chance to add at least a few more voices for connection in a place where otherness meant fear, and fear so easily turned to hate?

 If people had already been suspicious of the Americans living in Lebanon, my family’s move to Israel did little to help.
 But how can you explain something like meaning and faith?
 So we didn’t, felt no compulsion to explain ourselves anyways.

-When I left for college in California, I had mostly cut contact with my high school friends as my family started to move towards Israel.
+When I left for college in California, I had mostly cut contact with my high school friends as my family started talking about moving to Israel.
 It’s better this way, I said to myself - we all did.
 The cost of associating with Israel is steep indeed in Lebanon, where even casted suspicions can be dangerous.
 Lebanese laws criminalize communication with Israeli citizens and entities, with penalties of imprisonment and fines.
 What if I somehow got an old friend in trouble, if the wrong person found out they were talking to someone with clear Israeli ties?

 From afar, though, we watched as Lebanon’s fate unfolded.
 We had lived there during some of the best years of the last fifty.
 Life was not perfect, no one claims it ever was: the car bombs that punctuated the school years, the wars with Israel, the infighting, the continual dysfunction of the politicians, which everyone blamed even as they voted them in… But things got much worse after my family left.